Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 If its savedata dlc: place it in the SAVEDATA folder.
 If its a game data DLC: place it in the GAME folder

 **Note**: Even if you're using a second SD card, DLCs should still go to the /roms/psp/ppsspp/PSP/ folder.

+## Q. Sleep keeps crashing my devices.
+How do I address this?
+### A. Using sleep mode on this device has some specific requirements that must be met or a crash/freeze is likely to happen:

+* Only sleep the device when you're in a retroarch based emulator or at the the Emulationstation menu.
+* Do not sleep the device when in any other system such as NDS, Retrorun, Daphne, standalone Mupen64plus, Amiberry, File Manager, video player, etc.
+* Do not sleep the device while playing a video preview in Emulationstation or a screensaver video.
+Best to be at the main system select screen then sleep the device.
+* If the device has a weak wifi signal, it will cause issues like this as well.
+It's best to turn off wifi when not using it.
+You can use F+L3 to toggle the wifi off (flashes the center led twice) or go to Options section>Advanced>Disable Wifi.
+* If and when you experience a crash from sleep, try a safe shutdown first using F + Tap Power.
+If that doesn't work, you're only choice is a hard reset.